mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-06-short-read-qc.md

 cd ~/short-read-qc
 ```

+>If you are part of our 2023 cohort, we should have the sequencing data from what we did earlier in the week.

 **If you are not using a CLIMB-BIG-DATA notebook, you will need to download the data.**
 ```
 wget -O female_oral2.fastq.gz https://zenodo.org/record/3977236/files/female_oral2.fastq-4143.gz?download=1